-There are a few good reasons that Astaxanthin should be part of your skin care routine.
-Here are some of them.
+There are a few good reasons why astaxanthin should be part of your skincare routine.

 Moist and Smooth Skin

-Astaxanthin has been proven to improve moisture levels in the skin, creating greater skin elasticity and reducing dryness and flaking.
+Astaxanthin has been shown to improve moisture retention in the skin, creating greater skin elasticity and reducing dryness and flaking.
 One study found skin elasticity improvements and high skin moisture content in the high-dose astaxanthin group compared with that of the placebo group.
-All this increases skin smoothness and decreases those annoying and ugly fine lines and wrinkles.
-Astaxanthin is fairly fast acting and many studies show that results occur in around 2 weeks.
+All this increases skin smoothness and decreases those annoying fine lines and wrinkles.
+Astaxanthin is fairly fast acting and many studies show that results occur in around 2 weeks of supplementation.

 Free Radical Neutralisation

-Astaxanthin is the most powerful anti-oxidant of all and has the capacity to neutralise multiple free radicals at the same time.
-This ability protects skin and other parts of the body for damaging oxidation and inflammation.
+Astaxanthin is regarded as one of the most powerful and versatile natural antioxidants and has the capacity to neutralise multiple free radicals at the same time.
+This ability protects skin and other parts of the body from damaging oxidation and inflammation.
 A study concluded that long-term prophylactic astaxanthin supplementation may inhibit age-related skin deterioration and maintain skin conditions associated with environmentally induced damage via its anti-inflammatory effect.

 Improved blood flow